AAFP: Advanced Topics in Competency Assessment Part 1: Mapping Clinical Data to Functional Legal Capacities

 This program addresses the core conceptual underpinnings of Understanding, Appreciating, Reasoning, and Assisting Counsel, with an emphasis on practical assessment strategies for each.
 Particular attention will be given to key competency-related functions that are not easily assessed (e.g., decision-making, cognitive flexibility, capacity to manage symptoms, social/cognitive factors relevant to capacity to assist).

-This program is not suitable for those seeking basic introductory-level instruction in the assessment of competency to stand trial.
-(Underline this too please) Participants who have some basic practical experience in competency assessment benefit the most from this program.
+This program is not suitable for those seeking basic introductory-level instruction in assessing competency to stand trial.
+Participants who have some basic practical experience in competency assessment benefit the most from this program.
 Participants in the inpatient or outpatient environment would benefit from this program.

 Upon completion of this training, participants will be able to: